COVID-19 impacts on CTSI operations

 Informatics and data access: Providing virtual support only.
 Consultations with the Best Practices Integrated Informatics Core (BPIC) will be held via Zoom, and the team continues to be reachable via its usual channels.
 To connect with the team, you can submit a request, schedule an appointment, or email email@example.com.

-Training for clinical research professionals: Translational Workforce Development is transitioning its programs, including the Clinical Research Professional Development Series and Foundations for Research Professionals, to online/virtual.
+- Training for clinical research professionals: Translational Workforce Development has pivoted its programs, including the Clinical Research Professional Development Series and Foundations for Research Professionals, to online/virtual.

 We will continue to monitor, assess, and communicate any changes to our operations.
 You may also find it helpful to refer to this COVID-19 guidance for the research community from OVPR.